adi90x/rancher-gen-rap/README.md

 Fork from the excellent [janeczku/go-rancher-gen](https://github.com/janeczku/go-rancher-gen)

-Original Readme give all information !
+Original Readme give most information !

 This fork is used to build Rancher-Active-Proxy.